Professor Edmund Crampin

 Cosupervised with Dr James Osborne, Claire built a multi-cellular computational model of the epidermis — the outer-most layer of the skin — to understand how epidermal thickness is regulated.
-Claire moved to a postdoctoral position at the University of Amsterdam (UvA), working with Prof Alfons Hoekstra’s Computational Science Lab as a part of the INSIST ‘in silico stroke trials’ project.
+Claire moved to a postdoctoral position working with Prof Alfons Hoekstra in the Computational Science Lab at the University of Amsterdam (UvA), as a part of the INSIST ‘in silico stroke trials’ project.

 Agne Tilūnaitė (Research Fellow 2017-2019)

 Agne completed her PhD in Mathematics at the University of Nottingham on modelling cell signalling.
 Agne’s project was to develop biophysically realistic and structurally detailed mathematical models of calcium signalling in heart cells.
 Agne is currently working at Swiss biotech company InterAx Biotech, on computational systems biology for intelligent drug design.

 Model reproducibility and reuse in computational biology